Aetherus/phantom/README.md

 phantom.pid   #=> PID or nil if fork fails
 ```

-The `on_ok` parameter can be any instances that respond to `call` with no arguments.
+The `on_ok` parameter can be any instances that respond to `call` taking no arguments.

-The `on_error` parameter can be any instances that respond to `call` with 1 argument to take the exception.
+The `on_error` parameter can be any instances that respond to `call` taking 1 argument, the exception.

 None of the parameters is required.